ngist/unistat/README.md

   Better and HASmartThermostat are both designed for working with a single room at a time, I want something that will manage multiple rooms elegantly especially when a heat or cooling call may cover more than one room at a time.
 Versatile has some functionality for managing multiple rooms but I don't think it handles multiple rooms on the same zone very well yet, additionally I don't think it can handle multiple heating appliances in the same room, I'll admit though there's a lot of documentation and it wasn't entirely clear to me what it could and couldn't do.
 Versatile and HASmartThermostat also require manual tuning of the control loops, this was something I wanted to avoid, especially given the interaction between rooms in my house it seemed like this would be a sisyphian task.

   I'll use my house as an example to make concrete the use case.
 I have a multizone boiler setup with open/closed zone valves but one zone is always on if any boiler zone is called(this prevents to possibility of the circulator pump driving into a closed system), I also have mini-split heatpumps in several rooms.
 I wanted a thermostat that would wisely choose between boiler heating and heatpump heating for any given room and ambient conditions, and also switch the heatpumps to cooling mode automatically when appropriate.
 At higher ambient temperatures the heatpumps are very efficient compared with the boiler but at much lower temperatures the heatumps either can't keep up in some rooms or are more costly to operate than the boiler, the goal is that this will use one or both heatsources as appropriate to maximize comfort and efficiency.
-Another problem I wanted to overcome is that basic on/off control of my boiler zones resulted in several degrees of overshoot so I wanted more optimal control.
+Another problem I wanted to overcome is that basic on/off control of my boiler zones resulted in several degrees of overshoot so I wanted more optimal control, Versatile may solve this last issue but it would require fine tuning in all 9 of my rooms.

 - What about xyz thermostat integration?

-  At the time I started the project the above were the only ones I saw I didn't look at others.
+  At the time I started the project the above were the only ones I saw.

 ## Should I use this?

-If you have a single HVAC zone for heating/cooling as many houses in the US do this is not the integration for you there are better options with fewer features, and less configuration.

 If you're in the situation where you have any of the following then this integration may be for you: